RedLanternTech/RLT_TechBook/HangulInputforArch.md

 Commands to run in the terminal

-`sudo pacman -S fcitx5-im`

-`sudo pacman -S fcitx5-hangul`

-`sudo pacman -S adobe-source-han-sans-kr-fonts`

-`sudo pacman -S ibus-hangul`
+`sudo pacman -S fcitx5-im fcitx5-hangul adobe-source-han-sans-kr-fonts ibus-hangul `
+When asked, I do install all the additional items for fcitx5-im

 I then add the following lines of code into /etc/environment (I used vim).